Foxandxss/angular-tips/source/_posts/2015-09-20-migrating-directives-to-angular-2.markdown

 <accordion-group [heading]="foo"></accordion-group>
 ```

 We get both behavior now without any extra code.
 That means, no more asking ourselves how to use the directive anymore!
-To learn more about the `[]` syntax used here and before with `ng-class` and `hidden`, please read the "Properties" section in my [previous article](/blog/2015/06/why-will-angular-2-rock/).
+To learn more about the `[]` syntax used here and before with `ngClass` and `hidden`, please read the "Properties" section in my [previous article](/blog/2015/06/why-will-angular-2-rock/).

 ## Opening groups dynamically in Angular 1